DevExpress-Examples/wpf-grid-read-only-and-enabled-binding/README.md

-# ReadOnly and Enabled State Binding
+# Read-Only and Enabled State Binding

 The example uses **BaseColumn.IsEnabledBinding** property to disable the **StartDate** and **Due Date** cells if the **Progress** value equals **100%**: